vitessio/website/content/en/docs/19.0/reference/programs/vtctldclient/vtctldclient_Workflow/vtctldclient_Workflow_delete.md

   -h, --help                 help for delete
       --keep-data            Keep the partially copied table data from the workflow in the target keyspace.
       --keep-routing-rules   Keep the routing rules created for the workflow.
-      --shards strings       (Optional) Specifies a comma-separated list of shards to operate on.
   -w, --workflow string      The workflow you want to delete.
 ```